Sore Throat Remedies: 16 Natural Gargles

 Sore throat remedy: Apple cider vinegar and salt

 If your throat is left raw by a bad cough, grab a bottle of apple cider vinegar because germs can’t survive in the acidic coating it’ll form on your throat.
 Gargle with 1 tablespoon of apple cider vinegar and 1 teaspoon of salt dissolved in a glass of warm water; use several times a day if needed.
 For a gentler treatment, combine 1/4 cup of apple cider vinegar and 1/4 cup of honey and take 1 tablespoon every four hours.
-Despite it being great for a nasty sore throat, apple cider vinegar does have its pitfalls.
+Try these natural home remedies for head colds, too.

 Sore throat remedy: Goldenseal and water

-Gargling with the herbal germ-killer goldenseal (1 1⁄2 teaspoons of goldenseal tincture in 8 ounces of water) kills viruses and bacteria as it soothes inflamed throat tissue.
-(Chow down on these 16 foods for even more anti-inflammatory benefits!)
+Gargling with the herbal germ-killer goldenseal (1 1⁄2 teaspoons of goldenseal tincture in eight ounces of water) kills viruses and bacteria as it soothes inflamed throat tissue.

 Sore throat remedy: Echinacea and water

 Echinacea is an herbal virus killer.
-Add 2 teaspoons of tincture of echinacea to 1 cup of water and gargle this home remedy three times daily.
+Add two teaspoons of tincture of echinacea to one cup of water and gargle this home remedy three times daily.
 In addition to easing sore throat pain, an echinacea gargle will give your immune system the boost it needs to fight the infection.
-In addition, make sure you eat these eight healing foods to get rid of that pesky head cold.
+In addition, make sure you eat these 8 healing foods to get rid of that pesky head cold.

 Sore throat remedy: Myrrh and water

 You may be able to speed the healing process with myrrh (a few drops of tincture of myrrh in a cup of water).
-Highly astringent, myrrh is superb at combating inflammation, which may be why it helps keep your skin looking silky smooth at any age.
+Highly astringent, myrrh is superb at combating inflammation.
 It’s an antiseptic too.
 Gargle six times a day—a bit of an effort, true, but well worth it.

 Sore throat remedy: Licorice water